willemjanvdun/OCA_notes/notes.md

 - Throwable > Exception && Error
 - The most specific catch-clause must be at the top, otherwise it will be unreachable code (since a broader Exception will trigger) and thus will not compile.
 - The exceptions that a method can throw must be declared > void myFunction() throws MyException, MyException2 { //method body} A method that 'receives' an Exception must either catch in or rethrow it (and it this case declare in in the method signature)
+- The rule is that an overriding method cannot throw an exception that is a super class of the exception thrown by the overridden method (which meens the exception thown in the the method that is overriding must be the same or narrower.
+Throwing less exceptions is also possible (eg. leaving them out of the method signature)).
 - Finally statements are ALWAYS executed, whether an exception was thrown or not (after the return statement, before the return executes)
 - You do not need to declare catch-clauses for RuntimeExceptions like ArrayIndexOutOfBounds(or method signatures)
 - When a extended class has a method with a throws Exception the method/class that uses this method should also have this exception-signature. (in for example the main method)